How we consulted the public

 Overview

-The Service Delivery Review public consultation ran for 12 weeks and and has now closed.
+The Service Delivery Review public consultation ran for 12 weeks between June and September 2025.

 This video requires third party cookies.